 Applications use extractions to target medical conditions primarily.
 High CBD products such as tinctures and patches are used to alleviate physical pain, anxiety, and even depression.

+Where do I buy weed?
 In California, you’ll need to visit a licensed dispensary to buy cannabis products.
 If you’re at a dispensary to purchase recreational weed, remember that it’s a medical facility first and foremost, so don’t whip out your phone to take a selfie.
 Respect patients’ right to privacy.

 Also, bring cash.
 Although some dispensaries do accept credit cards, many do not.